vanessasickles/2025-portfolio-11ty/src/projects/portfolio-site.md

 Tailwind's bundled `tailwindcss/nesting` plugin has `postcss-nested` built in, which I'd reach for anyway to give me the nesting capabilities I'm used to with SASS.

-Now, you might notice that unlike a normal Tailwind site, the markup is still fairly readable.
-This is because I use [Tailwind's `@apply` syntax](https://tailwindcss.com/docs/functions-and-directives#apply-directive) to apply their utility classes in the site's CSS files rather than adding them inline.
-This keeps the DOM fairly clean and readable, while letting me iterate insanely fast with minimal keystrokes in my CSS file.
+Throughout the site, I use a mixture of inline utility classes, as well as [Tailwind's `@apply` syntax](https://tailwindcss.com/docs/functions-and-directives#apply-directive) for classes I'd rather have in CSS files rather than adding them inline.
+This keeps the DOM fairly clean and readable where I want it to be, while letting me iterate insanely fast with minimal keystrokes in my CSS file.

 Yes, I know that some years ago, this was considered [a deeply-regretted anti-pattern by the creator of Tailwind](https://x.com/adamwathan/status/1559250403547652097).
-There's a variety of pros and cons to inline utility classes, and I am happy to use them inline for any project with more granular templating that enables my code to remain DRY.
-But for my purposes, I highly value readability in my markup for my personal projects, and once you get to more than a few utility classes, the markup becomes difficult to read and modify in a template.
-It pulls you out of a flow state to slow down and figure out which element you're looking at, which for more complicated layouts, can become quite overwhelming.
+There's a variety of pros and cons to inline utility classes, and **I regularly use them inline for any project with more granular templating** that enables my code to remain DRY.
+But for my purposes for building a small site maintained only by myself, I **highly value readability in my markup** for my personal projects, and once you get to more than a few utility classes, the markup becomes difficult to read and modify in a template.
+It pulls you out of a flow state to slow down and figure out which element you're looking at, which  can become quite overwhelming.
 So I like using `@apply`.
 Thanks, Adam.
 Sorry about your hundreds of thousands of dollars, Adam.

 Anyway.
 That aside!
 I like Tailwind.
 So I used Tailwind!